galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 > The quantification depends on the definition of the genomic features of the reference genome, and then on the annotations.
 We strongly recommend you to use an annotation corresponding to the same version of the reference genome you used for the mapping.
 {: .comment}

-To identify exons that are regulated by the Pasilla gene, we need to identify genes and exons which are differentially expressed between samples with PS gene depletion and control samples.
+To identify exons that are regulated by the *Pasilla* gene, we need to identify genes and exons which are differentially expressed between samples with PS gene depletion and control samples.
 In this tutorial, we will then analyze the differential gene expression, but also the differential exon usage.

-The mapping exercise worked for you?
+Did mapping exercise work for you?
 Great! :tada:

 # Analysis of the differential gene expression

-We will first investigate the differential gene expression to identify which genes are impacted by the Pasilla gene depletion
+We will first investigate the differential gene expression to identify which genes are impacted by the *Pasilla* gene depletion

 ## Count the number of reads per annotated gene